Columbia Center: Renovations

-On July 1, 2013, the Columbia Center's observation deck, known as the Sky View, was remodeled from 270 degrees to a 360 degree viewing area.
+On July 1, 2013, the Columbia Center's observation deck, known as the Sky View, was remodeled from 270 degrees to a 360-degree viewing area.
 The observation deck underwent further renovations in 2018, adding two express elevators and a new lounge.
 The 4th Avenue entrance was also renovated.

 September 11 attacks

-On June 16, 2004, the 9/11 Commission reported that the original plan for the September 11 attacks called for the hijacking of 10 planes, to be crashed into targets including the "tallest buildings in California and Washington state," which would have been the Columbia Center and the U.S. Bank Tower in Los Angeles.
-However, the attacks occurred in Washington, D.C., New York City and Shanksville, Pennsylvania, respectively, instead.
+On June 16, 2004, the 9/11 Commission reported that the original plan for the September 11 attacks called for the hijacking of 10 planes, to be crashed into targets including the "tallest buildings in California and Washington state," which would have been the U.S. Bank Tower in Los Angeles and the Columbia Center, respectively.

 Events

 Columbia Center plays host to the largest on-air firefighter competition in the world, the LLS Firefighter Stairclimb.
-About 2,000 firefighters from around the world yearly make the trek up 69 floors and 1,311 steps in full structural turnout gear while on-air.
-This event benefits the Washington/Alaska chapter of the Leukemia and Lymphoma society.
+About 2,000 firefighters from around the world yearly make the trek up 69 floors and 1,311 steps in full structural turnout gear while on air.
+This event benefits the Washington/Alaska chapter of the Leukemia and Lymphoma Society.

 Big Climb is the sister event to the LLS Firefighter Stairclimb.
 About 6,000 participants race and climb to the top of Columbia Center, raising more than $3 million for the Leukemia and Lymphoma Society.
 This event is open to the public and anyone 8 years of age or older can participate.